bginbey/mac-dev-playbook/README.md

   - [Visual Studio Code](https://code.visualstudio.com)
   - [Visual Studio](https://visualstudio.microsoft.com)

-Packages (installed with Homebrew):
+### Packages
   - git
   - hub
   - cmake
   - node
   - neovim

-Dotfiles
+### Dotfiles
+[Dotfiles](https://github.com/bginbey/dotfiles) are installed into ~/dotfiles/ with symbolic links in the home directory.
+The .neovim-init is also linked to Neovim's default location ./config/nvim/init.vim You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.
 - .zshrc
 - .gitconfig
 - .hyper.js
 - .osx
+- .antigen
 - .neovim-init.vim

-My [dotfiles](https://github.com/bginbey/dotfiles) are installed into ~/dotfiles/ with symbolic links in the home directory.
-The .neovim-init is also linked to Neovim's default location ./config/nvim/init.vim You can disable dotfiles management by setting `configure_dotfiles: no` in your configuration.

-Finally, there are a few other preferences and settings added on for various apps and services.
+### Zsh with Antigen bundles
+- git
+- heroku
+- pip
+- lein
+- command-not-found

-## Future additions
+## Future development

-### Things that still need to be done manually

-### Applications/packages to be added:
   - [Figma](https://figma.com)

-### Configuration to be added:

 ## Testing the Playbook

-Many people have asked me if I often wipe my entire workstation and start from scratch just to test changes to the playbook.
-Nope!
-Instead, I posted instructions for how I build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which I can continually run and re-run this playbook to test changes and make sure things work correctly.
+See instructions for how to build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which playbooks may be run for testing.